Hylian/hylian.github.io/_posts/2015-08-13-applying-logic-to-the-surface-touch-cover.md

 * All packets share a common header format that describes the type of information being sent.
 * Both the Surface and the Keyboard count the number of packets sent and transmit the index of the current packet.
+* There seems to be a call/response type system, where a call packet will be met with a response validation packet.
 * Both the Surface and the Keyboard have two different "types" of packets, with separate counter
 values: one begins at `0`, and the other begins at `0x1E4`.
 These correspond to different header values, and are color-coded as yellow/orange or green/navy based on channel.
+* `0` packets are transactions initiated by the computer, and `0x1E4` packets are initiated by the keyboard
+* Response packets seem to be of payload size 0
 * The size of the payload in bytes is transmitted in the header.
 There is an overhead of +10 bytes for the total transmission size including header and prologue.
 (1 byte = 9-bit transmission)
 * Every packet ends with a two byte prologue that does some sort of validity checking.
 Every 10 byte